Your current IP address is 18.104.22.168

-The above IP is your public IP address.
+The above IP is your public WAN (Wide Area Network) IP address.
 This IP address is a numeric label that is assigned to your device in order for other computers to send information to it.

 IP addresses by themselves do not have any personal information attached to them.
 They are simply a part of a machine communication protocol.
 Every device connected to a local or a wide area network has an IP address.

 Sign up to instantly track website visitors IPs!

 Local Area Network (private) vs Wide Area Network (public) IP Addresses